Navi Mental Health Wayfinder

 Please note the following reminders:

 Transcripts: The inclusion and completeness of up-to-date official transcripts are essential for the Tri-Agency to determine eligibility/confirm current registration and is an integral part of the evaluation material reviewed by the selection committees.
-As such, in addition to the most up-to-date transcripts for all previous degree programs/courses (complete or incomplete), applicants must order and include their transcript for their current degree program dated in the fall session of the year of application (i.e. September 2021) even when no grades are available.
-Applicants should make sure that any older official transcripts are indeed the most up-to-date version and no changes have occurred since the date if issuance.
-It is the applicants’ responsibility to ensure that transcripts are complete and legible once uploaded, even if a university official (graduate administrator) is responsible for uploading the transcripts (i.e. NSERC)
+As such, in addition to the most up-to-date transcripts for all previous degree programs/courses (complete or incomplete), applicants must include their transcript for their current degree program dated in the fall session of the year of application (i.e., September 2023) even when no grades are available.
+Applicants should make sure that any older official transcripts are indeed the most up-to-date version and no changes have occurred since the date of issue.
+It is the applicants’ responsibility to ensure that transcripts are complete and legible once uploaded.

-While applications containing unofficial transcripts will be accepted, applicants should note that submission of an application will continue to serve as a formal attestation that they provided true, complete, accurate information in the application and its related documents.
+CIHR applications require all official transcripts.
+While applications containing unofficial transcripts will be accepted by NSERC and SSHRC, applicants should note that submission of an application will continue to serve as a formal attestation that they provided true, complete, accurate information in the application and its related documents.
 The Tri-Agency may contact administrative staff at applicants’ institutions or applicants directly in order to verify that the contents of the submitted transcripts are true, complete and accurate.
+SGS recommends students to submit official transcripts whenever possible as reviewers will find them easier to read and authenticity will not be questioned.

-Indigenous applicants [First Nations (North American Indian – Status and Non-Status), Métis, or Inuit] are encouraged to self-identify their status on their application form as universities are permitted to recommend an unlimited number of self-identified Indigenous applicants above their application quota to the national competition.
+Indigenous applicants [First Nations (North American Indian – Status and Non-Status), Métis, or Inuit] are encouraged to self-identify their status and provide consent within the application form to share this information with their institutions and the Tri-Agency, as universities are permitted to recommend an unlimited number of self-identified Indigenous applicants above their application quota to the national competition.
 Self-identification data are not seen or used by Tri-Agency selection committee members or by the applicant’s references.

 Selection Process